martinwiesmann/maneage_mawiesma/reproduce/software/shell/apptainer-README.md

       project.
 This file is necessary for future runs of your project within the container.

- 3. To execute your project remote the `--build-only` and use `./run.sh` to execute it.
+ 3. To execute your project remove the `--build-only` and use `./run.sh` to execute it.
 If you want to enter your Maneage'd project shell, add the `--project-shell` option to the call inside `./run.sh`.